RoBlockHead/CR-Site/README.md

+# CircuitRunners Website!

+This is the CircuitRunners Robotics Website.

+## Basic information

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app is written using the React.JS framework and bootstrapped using [Create React App](https://github.com/facebook/create-react-app)
+Development was conducted mostly on [repl.it](https://repl.it), a cloud programming environment.
+While done mostly in the cloud, the app can be edited in any environment in the future after initial development.

 ## Running on Repl.it

 Simply hit run once and start coding.
 Will hot reload the web view.
+This is *not* the deployed website view, so it will not affect the final website.

 ## Running Scripts